 Stanyon recognised the need for this sort of software during his time in higher education.
 Alongside co-developers, Manjinder Kainth and George Bartlett, Stanyon spent time working as a postgraduate teaching assistant as part of his PhD studies.
 The insights into student needs they gained during this experience was fundamental to the development of Graide.

 The three students have now co-founded a company called 6 Bit Education to commercialise the software.
+The Graide pilots are being led by Dr Austin Tomlinson who has been an integral part of the product's development.

 Assessment and feedback are a longstanding staple of teaching, but until recently, very little has changed about the basics of this process.
 Automated marking is an attractive option but existing Computer Aided Assessment tools generally require assessments to be modified to be compatible with the CAA platform.
 Also they are not able to mark elements such as mathematical working – they can only grade the final answer.Robert Stanyon, Chief Technical Officer, 6 Bit Education.